Vicky-Lind/Practice-NanoGPT-10.3.2023/README.md

 Basically what prepare.py does, is that it downloads the data you want to feed it, and splits it into training and validation sets, creating the train.bin & val.bin files.
 ____
 **Next**, start training!
-You might want to change the options </br> of train.py to fit your system. you could do this by either changing them straight in the file, or by overriding them like this (e.g)
+You might want to change the options </br> of train.py to fit your system. you could do this by either changing them straight in the file, or by overriding them like this (e.g):
 ```py
 python train.py --dataset=simonwillisonblog --n_layer=4 --n_head=4 --n_embd=64 --compile=False --eval_iters=1 --block_size=64 --batch_size=8 --device=cpu
 ```